vera-ho/Duck-Hunt/README.md

 # Play now!
 [Duck Hunt](https://vh71886.github.io/Duck-Hunt/)

 # Background
 Duck Hunt is an 80's retro game where the player takes Dog to go duck hunting.
 In this project to create a clone of the game, the player will "hunt" the flying ducks using their mouse or trackpad.
-Points are given for successful hunts and the player has 3 lives - or 3 misses - before the game over.
+Points are given for successful hunts and the player has limited ammo.
+The game is over when time runs out, the user runs out of ammo or all ducks are hunted.

 # Functionality
 In Duck Hunt, users will be able to:
 * Use a trackpad or mouse click to hunt a duck
 * Gain points when successfully hunting
-* Lose a life if the duck is missed
+* Lose ammo per hunt attempt
-* Lose the round if the time limit runs out
+* Lose the game if the time limit runs out

 In addition, this project will include:
-* Background music
+* Sound effects
-* Dog sound effects
+* Mute and unmute sound effects
-* Button to toggle sounds ON/OFF

 # Wireframes
 ![Wireframe](https://i.imgur.com/WmzEkKc.png)